inogii/inogii/README.md

 # Hi everyone
-I'm Iñigo Varas
+I'm **Iñigo Varas** (@inogii) currently studying my MSc in Applied Artificial Intelligence @uc3m.
+Here you will see the projects that I have developed in the past years and I can publicly share.

 ## 🎓 Education:
-- UPM - BEng in Telecommunication Technologies and Services Engineering
+- UPM - BEng in Telecommunication Technologies and Services
-- TUM - Master in Computer Science, Master in Communications Engineering (Exchange)
+- TUM - MSc Computer Science, MSc in Communications Engineering (Exchange)
 - uc3m - MSc Applied Artificial Intelligence

 ## 📌 Projects: